grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

 2. Follow “Procedure – Removal (SSD)”

 3. Use a 3IP Torx Plus Screwdriver to remove the 2 screws holding down the battery connector.
-Be very careful as you are near the battery.
+Be very careful as you're near the battery.

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image42.jpeg" alt-text="A close up of a device.":::